saltstack/salt/doc/topics/beacons/index.rst

    salt-run state.event pretty=true

-This runner displays events as they are received on the Salt event bus.
-To test the beacon you set up in the previous section, make and save a modification to the ``importantfile`` you created.
+This runner displays events as they are received by the master on the Salt event bus.
+To test the beacon you set up in the previous section, make and save a modification to ``/etc/important_file``.
 You'll see an event similar to the following on the event bus:

 .. code-block:: json

-   salt/beacon/minion1/inotify/home/user/importantfile	{
+    salt/beacon/larry/inotify//etc/important_file	{
      "_stamp": "2015-09-09T15:59:37.972753",
      "data": {
          "change": "IN_IGNORED",
-        "id": "minion1",
+         "id": "larry",
-        "path": "/home/user/importantfile"
+         "path": "/etc/important_file"
      },
-    "tag": "salt/beacon/minion1/inotify/home/user/importantfile"
+     "tag": "salt/beacon/larry/inotify//etc/important_file"
     }

 This indicates that the event is being captured and sent correctly.
 Now you can